• Skip to primary navigation

 The nice thing about Uber Eats is that you can do it anywhere so long as Uber Eats operates in that city.
 Since Uber Eats operates in almost every city in the US, this gives you a lot of places you can do Uber Eats if you want.

 In addition, Uber Eats does not permit out-of-state drivers to deliver for Uber Eats in California.
-Again, this appears to be due to local regulations.
+Again, this appears to be due to state regulations.
 California does have its unique Proposition 22 law that applies to gig workers, so it makes sense that out-of-state drivers might not be able to deliver for Uber Eats there.

 How Do You Do Uber Eats In Another State?

 Next, you’ll have to think about what you’ll use for transportation.
-If you’re driving somewhere and have a car, then you can do your deliveries using your car.
+If you’re driving somewhere and have a car, then you can do your Uber Eats deliveries using your car.
 You could also theoretically rent a car and use that to do your deliveries.
 I prefer to use a bike, but I understand some people would rather use their car.
-If you don’t have a car and are staying in a dense area, you can be strategic and only accept orders that you can complete on foot.
+If you don’t have a car and are staying in a dense area, you could also be strategic and only accept orders that you can complete on foot.

 The Best Part About Doing Uber Eats In Another State